EliasDB21/data-analytics-education/README.md

 ### Methodology
 The project unfolds in several key stages, as outlined in the case studies:

-#### Participants background
-Students and professionals from non-computational backgrounds.
-Specifically, 88% of participants came from fields such as finance, business, social sciences, and others, while the remaining 12% were from engineering disciplines including sustainable engineering, chemical engineering, biomedical engineering, and industrial engineering.

-#### Case Study Design
-- Traditional Approach: Participants first completed a data analytics project using standard Python packages (e.g., scikit-learn, pandas, seaborn) in Google Colab.
-- ChatGPT Approach: Participants then repeated the project with conventional ChatGPT assistance, using the tool mainly for generating code snippets.
-- LIDA + GPT Approach: Finally, participants completed the project using LIDA integrated with the GPT-4 API, enabling automated data summarization, exploration, and advanced visualizations in response to any prompt originating from the project’s source code itself.

-# Advanced Large Language Models & Visualization Tools for Data Analytics Learning

-## Study narrative

-### Motivation
-Teaching data analytics to learners from **non-computing backgrounds** is challenging: mastering code, reasoning about data, and producing clear visual evidence can feel like three separate hurdles.
-This study examines whether **visualization-aware uses of Generative AI (GenAI)** can lower those hurdles in formal education, not by replacing instruction, but by aligning assistance with the goals of an analytics pipeline.

 ### Participants and sample composition
 We worked with **59 participants** (students and professionals) at Tecnológico de Monterrey across a broad set of disciplinary backgrounds.
 Understanding who took part is essential for reading the results.

 ![Sample composition — role × gender](images/IMAGEN1.jpg)

 *Figure 1 — Current role by gender.*

 ![Sample composition — affiliation](images/IMAGEN2.jpg)

 *Figure 2 — Affiliation (major field or sector).*

 ![Sample composition — age range](images/IMAGEN3.jpg)

 *Figure 3 — Age distribution.*

+Students and professionals from non-computational backgrounds.
+Specifically, 88% of participants came from fields such as finance, business, social sciences, and others, while the remaining 12% were from engineering disciplines including sustainable engineering, chemical engineering, biomedical engineering, and industrial engineering.
 In addition to demographics, we documented prior exposure to programming, analytics, and AI tools to contextualize later perceptions:

 ![Background — programming experience by role](images/IMAGEN4.jpg)